Yule Log is a well-known and classic Christmas dessert. I would bet that most people have heard of them, maybe even seen and eaten them!

 In a mixer, whip the eggs on high with a whisk attachment till thick and creamy ( a few minutes).
 Add the cake mix, water, and extract and mix well until all combined.
 The mixture will be slightly thick.
 Pour into a parchment lined, greased jelly roll baking sheet.
 Bake 350 for 10-12 minutes till cake is done.
 Remove at once and flip over onto a dry towel and immediately roll the cake up in the towel.
 Cool completely.
 Fill with buttercream.

-Let me show you how easy this was to make.
-I started out with the recipe and then divided the batter in half and colored one half red, and left the other plain.
+Let me show you how easy this is to make this stripped cake.
+I started out with the white cake recipe and then divided the batter in half and colored one-half red and left the other plain.
 Then I placed each into a piping bag and snipped off the end a medium opening in order to pipe the batter.

 I greased and lined a jelly roll pan with parchment and just piped rows of alternating colors vertically down the baking sheet.